MAC 3-Port Boost Control Solenoid & Harware

 • Non-polarized (either pin can be power)

 Used in interrupt configuration.
+Reliable and fast response.

 MAC 4-Port (True Dual Port Control)